codenart/codenart.github.io/_posts/4-javascript/2018-03-05-javascript-1-getting-started.md

 title: What is JavaScript?
 short: Getting Started
-description: Unlike HTML and CSS, JavaScript is not a simplified version of English. <br>It is the most popular programming language now. <br>With JS, you can create ANYthing. :D
+description: Unlike HTML and CSS, JavaScript is not a simplified version of English. :D <br>It is one of the most popular programming languages. <br>With JS, you can create ANYthing. :D
 keywords: web development, beginner, non-coder, kei nart, free, tutorial, coding, programming, code nart, javascript, getting started

 date: 2018-03-05 05:00:00